kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 -->

 [Kubernetes#57291](https://github.com/kubernetes/kubernetes/issues/57291), with
-over 250 positive reactions and as the fifth most upvoted issue in k/k, covers a range of suggestions to change the rate of decay for the backoff delay or the criteria to restart the backoff counter, in some cases requesting to make this behavior tunable per node, per container, and/or per exit code.
+over 250 positive reactions and in the top five upvoted issues in k/k, covers a range of suggestions to change the rate of decay for the backoff delay or the criteria to restart the backoff counter, in some cases requesting to make this behavior tunable per node, per container, and/or per exit code.
 Anecdotally,